Introduction

 Shared services are entering a new era defined by intelligence, speed, and adaptability.
 For years, automation and process standardization have driven efficiency.
 Now, artificial intelligence (AI) is reshaping what efficiency means—enabling service delivery models that anticipate needs, act autonomously, and continuously learn from every interaction.

 Across industries, shared services and global business services (GBS) leaders are rethinking the fundamentals of how work gets done.
-AI is transforming not only how requests are handled but who—or what—handles them.
+AI is transforming not only how requests are handled but who—or what does the work, introducing digital labor alongside human teams.
 The traditional tiered model of support is being redefined as AI takes on more of the routine workload, freeing human teams to focus on complex decisions, exception handling, and business partnership.

 This article, the second in a six-part series, explores how the service delivery model is evolving.
 We examine what AI means for the Tiers 0–3 structure, how automation is redistributing work, and what new opportunities this creates for shared services organizations to elevate their strategic impact.